 - Quizziz – over book

-- Order of events for the book – 20 sentences from book cut up to put in order in partners
+- Order of events for the book – 20 sentences from the book cut up to put in order in partners

 - Speaking & Writing Assessment Practice

-Assessments (next week)
+Peter va a Colombia Assessments (next week)

 - Presentational Writing – Students will be given the choice of three writing prompts in advance.
 They had a chance to practice writing in class.
 I always do actual assessments in class on paper so there is no temptation of a translator and I see what they know.
 You can get the assessments I plan to use here.